Persona 3: The Journey

+While vacationing in Yakushima, Makoto meets and recruits Aigis, a Persona-wielding war machine who has an inexplicable need to be near him.
+After defeating the twelfth and final Shadow, SEES learns that Ikutsuki deceived them.
+By destroying the greater Shadows, they have freed parts of the being Nyx, also known as the "maternal being", who will bring about the end of the world if fully restored.
+She is the creator of Shadows, and is drawn to Earth by the Appriser, or "Death".
+Ikutsuki is subsequently wounded in a gunfight with Mitsuru's father Takeharu Kirijo and jumps from Tartarus to his death.

-The Shadow experiments performed ten years earlier created the Death Shadow, albeit in an incomplete state.
-Aigis, unable to defeat the Shadow, sealed it inside the protagonist, who was a child at the time.
-By defeating the twelve greater Shadows, the Death Shadow was recreated.
-Its purpose is to usher Nyx into the world, which will bring about the extinction of all life on Earth.
-Ryoji insists that Nyx cannot be defeated; however, he offers SEES an alternative.
-If they were to kill him, their memories of the Dark Hour and Tartarus would vanish, allowing them to continue life unaware of their impending death.
-Aigis, who now realizes why she wanted to protect the protagonist, begins to believe that she is useless.
-She urges SEES to kill Ryoji, as they cannot defeat Nyx.
-Through encouragement from her friends, however, she gains the resolve to join with SEES as they attempt to fight Nyx.
+SEES encounters the Appriser in the form of Ryoji Mochizuki, a recent transfer student to Gekkoukan High School.
+In December, Aigis and Ryoji reveal that the Shadow experiments performed ten years earlier created the Death Shadow, albeit in an incomplete state.
+Unable to defeat the Shadow, Aigis sealed it within Makoto, who was a child at the time.
+Its purpose is to usher Nyx into the world and bring about the extinction of Earth's life.
+Ryoji insists that Nyx cannot be defeated, but offers SEES an alternative.
+If they kill him, their memories of the Dark Hour and Tartarus will be erased, allowing them to continue life unaware of their impending death.

-On December 31, New Year's Eve, the player must decide whether to kill Ryoji or spare his life.
-If the protagonist kills him, the game cuts to Graduation Day, with the entirety of SEES (barring Aigis) losing their memories of the Dark Hour and the Shadows, ending on a dark note as they prepare to celebrate in blissful ignorance until Nyx inevitably brings about The Fall and all of humanity dies.
-If he is spared, then the game continues, and on January 31, SEES ascends to the roof of Tartarus to face Ryoji, who has transformed into the Nyx Avatar.
-While they can defeat him, Nyx continues to descend to Earth.
-As this is happening, the protagonist is summoned to the Velvet Room, where Igor reminds him that the power of his social links would determine his potential.
-The protagonist hears the voices of his friends encouraging him.
-The strength of his social links grants him the power of the "Universe," allowing him to seal away Nyx from humanity.
-The world returns to normal, although defeating Ryoji has resulted in their memories of the past year related to the Dark Hour being lost to the members of SEES.
-However, Aigis and the protagonist do remember.
-On Graduation Day, the two go to the school's roof, where the members of SEES had promised to meet should they stop Nyx and live to see their graduation.
-As Mitsuru gives her graduation speech, she and the rest of SEES suddenly regain their memories, and the group rushes to the roof to fulfill the promise they all made.
-As the protagonist lies on Aigis' lap, she thanks the protagonist for giving her a purpose in life: protecting him.
-The protagonist, who has been feeling tired and unwell, then closes his eyes.
+On New Year's Eve, the player must decide whether to kill or spare Ryoji.
+If Makoto kills him, the game cuts to Graduation Day as the members of SEES, except for Aigis, lose their memories of the Dark Hour and the Shadows and live in blissful ignorance until Nyx brings about The Fall and humanity dies.
+If he is spared, on January 31, SEES ascends to the roof of Tartarus to face him, who has transformed into the Nyx Avatar.
+While they defeat Nyx Avatar, Nyx continues to descend to Earth.
+Makoto awakens the power of the "Universe", allowing him to seal away Nyx and return the world to normal.
+On Graduation Day, Makoto and Aigis go to the school's roof, where Aigis thanks Makoto for giving her a purpose in life: protecting him.
+Makoto, who has been feeling tired and unwell, then closes his eyes.